Who Should Attend

 * Industry Bloggers who have a blog related to their brewery or other beer industry business.

-* New Media Innovators who work in the world of blogging and social media.
+* Digital Media Innovators who work in the world of blogging and social media.

-* Beer Industry members who would like to learn about new media or interact with bloggers in attendance.
+* Beer Industry members who would like to learn about digital media or interact with bloggers in attendance.

 Cost, Payment, Cancellation, and What is Included